Money Musk

+"Money Musk" being contra danced at Youth Dance Weekend 2019 in Weston, Vermont, with music by Calluna.
+The clip begins after the calling has stopped.

 "Money Musk" (/'mʌnɪ mʌsk/), alternatively spelled "Monymusk" or other variations, is a country dance first published in 1785.
+It has versions as an English country dance, a contra dance, and a Scottish country dance.
 It was named after a 1776 strathspey by Daniel Dow which is played to accompany it, which itself was named after the House of Monymusk baronial estate.
-The dance features a central theme of reoriented lines, and is regarded as moderately difficult.
+The contra dance features a central theme of reoriented lines, and is regarded as moderately difficult.
 It is still widely danced today, and is considered a traditional "chestnut".